Don Juan Bagatsing

 Don Juan "DJ" Alonso Bagatsing (born July 27, 1977) is a Filipino politician from Manila currently serving as city councilor of Manila for 4th district since 2019.

 Political career

 Bagatsing served as city councilor of Manila for 4th district from 2010 to 2016.
 In 2016, he ran as congressman for 4th district, but lost to Edward Maceda.

 In 2019, he ran as councilor under Joseph Estrada's slate, which DJ Bagatsing's uncle Amado was Estrada's running mate.
 Though the tandem were unable to win, he managed to win.
 He later coalesced with the ruling Asenso Manileño.

 In 2022, he was re-elected under Asenso Manileño.
 He later joined the opposition in 2023 after the rift about budget hearings.
 He is a member of Aksyon Demokratiko since 2021, being named in the ticket led by Isko Moreno, who is seeking a mayoral comeback in 2025.

 Personal life

-Bagatsing is son of former ambassador to India Ramon "Dondon" Bagatsing and Angela Alonso.
+Bagatsing is son of former ambassador to India Ramon "Don Don" S. Bagatsing, Jr. and Angela Alonso.
 He is married to Hannah Ma.
 Fatima Bagatsing.